tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 {{< /tab >}}
 {{< /tabs >}}

-## Submit transaction with bank transfer
+## Submit transaction with debit and prepaid cards
-This method lets you process the bank transfer payments of your customers.
+This method lets you process the bank debit and prepaid card payments of your customers.
 To integrate with these transactions, you must redirect the customer to the URL found in the response of the method.

 <img src="/assets/Payments/BankTransferReceiptCL.png" alt="PrintScreen" width="50%">